Benachrichtigungen

 👉 What do you think: Is this a clever piece of reasoning, a rhetorical trick, or simply an illustration of how easily language frames can guide AI responses?

-Dieses Thema wurde geändert Vor 5 Tagen von Telar Tenebris
+Dieses Thema wurde geändert Vor 2 Monaten von Telar Tenebris

 Teilen: